 And this is where Life ASAP Alien Species Awareness Program is inserted, a project co-financed by the European Union that tries to contain the consequences of alien invasions through information and awareness campaigns and support.
-Thanks to Life ASAP, schools, horticulturists and veterinarians are kept informed.
-But, as always, information, debate and a good will can do only so much.
+Thanks to Life ASAP, schools, horticulturists, and veterinarians are kept informed.
+But, as always, information, debate, and good intentions can do only so much.
 As bad as the situation is right now, it will become worse in the future.
 The climate change will make the Mediterranean warmer, more tropical, and the living conditions for “our” species will get tougher, more suitable for African- and Asian ones.

 The problem of invasive alien species is three-dimensional: It is an environmental-, perceptive- and political problem.

 - Environment: By burning fossil fuels we are on a road that we do not know where it will lead us.
 We know, though, that if we do not stop burning petrol, coal, and gas, these issues will become harder and harder to resolve.
 And it will cost more money for every step we take in the wrong way.

 - Perception.
 This involves the education of citizens, in homes and schools, young and old.
 People will have to understand the consequences of every action they take, they need to know what the cost is for their choices, not only in money but also in health, well being’ and future.
 And when they do, the third part is inevitable…

 - Political awareness.
 And the politicians can no longer waver: Urgent measures must be taken to contain at least the economic and health consequences of the problem.